khusrav2000/data-science-learn-projects/README.md

 # DataScience-Netology
-## Here all my projects from online profession "DSU-45: Data Scientist: с нуля до middle"
+## Here all my projects for data science courses and professions